daniel-hall/SourceArchitecture/README.md

   ```

   Now, anything, regardless of protocol conformance can provide an instance or stream of these Models populated with the appropriate data and Actions.
-For example, in a test scenario instead of implementating a `MockAuthenticationManager` and conforming it to the AuthenticationProvider protocol, we can simply do this:
+For example, in a test scenario instead of implementing a `MockAuthenticationManager` and conforming it to the AuthenticationProvider protocol, we can simply do this:

   ```swift
   let loginAction = Action<Credentials> { loginExpectation.fulfill() }